lostsoul63b/NFL-2K26/README.md

 This Mod has been in development since LostsouL started the project for NFL2K5 in March of 2021.
 We continue to build off of what the team and community has put together.
 This marks 20+ years of NFL 2K5 Football and what better way to celebrate this LEGEND then with another updated texture mod to continue the authenticity that we know players will appreciate and enjoy.

 ### Things to know
-* This installer will not update existing installed versions and will install independently.
+* This installer will not update non NFL26 installed versions.
 * Berman video halftime highlights requires the 40GB vhdd file be created and formatted.
 * Use the Ros_Portraits 26' GME with the included roster and franchise.
 * All new GME mods with the "_25C" suffix are community provided updates that were included.